-These weekly writings should reflect an understanding of the material and demonstrate that the student has read the notes/skimmed the chapter/listened to the lecture as well as conducted additional research, if applicable.
+These regular writings should reflect an understanding of the material and demonstrate that the student has read the notes/skimmed the chapter/listened to the lecture as well as conducted additional research, if applicable.

-Participation activities will be due on Sunday evenings throughout the course beginning March 16th and worth 5 points each (towards 30 total participation points).
+Participation activities will be due regularly throughout the course beginning June 5th and worth 5 points each (towards 30 total participation points).

-These assignments will close after 11:59pm the day after they are due (so on Monday nights at 11:59pm) and I will not accept them late after they close on D2L.
-However, I will offer optional extra credit periodically to earn back some lost points if a week's activity is missed.
+These assignments will close after 11:59pm the day after they are due and I will not accept them late after they close on D2L.
+However, I will offer optional extra credit periodically to earn back some lost points if an activity is missed.